brick/ftp/README.md

 If the server does not support the `MLSD` command, only the file name will be available.
 If the server does support this command, additional information will be available; which ones depends on the server.
+As a result, you should check if a property is `null` before attempting to use it, and act accordingly.

 Creation time and last modification time, if available, will be in either of these formats: